 Less common side effects include nausea, stomach pain, indigestion, rash, and hair loss.
 In fewer than 10% of patients, leflunomide can cause abnormal liver function tests or decreased blood cell or platelet counts.
 Rarely, this drug may cause lung problems, such as cough, shortness of breath or lung injury.

 Leflunomide can cause serious birth defects.
-If you are pregnant or are considering having a child, you should discuss this issue with your rheumatology provider before beginning the medication.
-For this reason, it usually is not prescribed to young women.
+If you are pregnant or are considering having a child, you should discuss this with your rheumatology provider before beginning the medication.
 Breastfeeding while taking leflunomide is not recommended.
-Use of an effective form of birth control is critical throughout the course of this treatment and for up to two years after it is stopped.
-This is important, because leflunomide lasts in the body a long time, even after stopping the medication, and could still cause birth defects during this time.
+Use of an effective form of birth control is critical throughout the course of this treatment.
 Men taking leflunomide who wish to have a child also should talk with their rheumatology provider about how to discontinue the medication.
 Cholestyramine is a medication you can take to help remove leflunomide from your system.